sd3ph/sd3ph.github.io/README.md

                         <div class="opportunity">Postdoctoral Fellowships</div>
                     </div>

-                    <p>This is your chance to work on projects that matter, surrounded by a community dedicated to pushing the boundaries of what's possible.
-We believe in the power of diverse perspectives and the magic that happens when generative minds connect.</p>
+                    <p>Find your chance to work on projects that matter, surrounded by a team to pushing the boundaries of what's possible.
+We believe in the power of diversity and the magic that happens when generative minds connect.</p>

                     <div class="call-to-action">
                         <h2>Ready to answer the call?</h2>